anish749/hive-migration/README.md

 # hive-migration
-Migrating Hive Tables from one Hadoop Cluster to another and across versions

 This repository talks of Hive schema migration from one Hadoop cluster to another, or from one Hive version to another.